keshavbansall/Finance-Project/README.md

 • The third project is based on developing option strategies on Forward Implied Volatility .

 • The fourth project is based on developing a trading strategy on EMA with efficient dynamic Risk Management .

+• The fifth project is based on trading ETF’s based on their correlation with S&P500 index .